-Natalia enjoys spending time with her friends, skiing, and playing beach volleyball.
-Natalia also likes to travel and explore new places.
-But, what Natalia likes most is visiting Poland and her family who lives there.
-Natalia hopes that in the future, she will help many people and use her fluent knowledge of the Polish language as well.
+In her free time, Natalia enjoys working as a volunteer, spending time with her friends, and trying new things.
+She also likes to travel and explore new places; but, what Natalia likes most is visiting Poland and her family who lives there.
+Growing up in a household that prioritized excelling in the Polish language, Natalia hopes that in the future, she will help many people and use her fluent knowledge of the Polish language to do so.

 Actively oversees administrative and organizational tasks of the organization, ensuring that objectives are fulfilled.
 Coordinates effective cooperation with Polish diaspora youth through events and meetings with government and community officials.
 Represents members inside and outside the association, making decisions on their behalf regarding the current functioning of the association.